keejelo/EasyDialogBox/js/test/README.txt

   The user is now responsible to delete and destroy the dialogbox objects to prevent DOM-fill and memory leaks.

-  By specifying an ID when creating a box, the existing box are reused when hiding and showing, instead of a new box being created each time the box is hidden and shown and filling up the DOM.
+  By specifying an ID when creating a box, the existing box are reused when hiding and showing, instead of a new box being created each time the box is hidden and shown and filling up the DOM, and leak memory if not destroyed.

   (The variable "bKeepAlive" will be obsolete, and mostly be removed in future versions)